 COMP BG

-Article 60
+Article 60 ( > if not differently indicated changes apply to Articles 1, 2 & 3)

 Appeals

 1. Any natural or legal person, including competent authorities, may appeal against a decision of the Authority referred to in Articles 16, 16a, 17, 18, 19, and 35 including regarding its proportionality and any other decision taken by the Authority in accordance with the Union acts referred to in Article 1(2) which is addressed to that person, or against a decision which, although in the form of a decision addressed to another person, is of direct and individual concern to that person.
-(196 Balz, Berès)
+(196 Balz, Berès, 825 Langen, 826 Karas)

 2. The appeal, together with a statement of grounds, shall be filed in writing at the Authority within three months of the date of notification of the decision to the person concerned, or, in the absence of a notification, of the day on which the Authority published its decision.
 (197 Balz, Berès)

-The Board of Appeal shall decide upon the appeal within 2 months after the appeal has been lodged.
+The Board of Appeal shall decide upon the appeal within 3 months after the appeal has been lodged.
+(828 Giegold)

 3. An appeal lodged pursuant to paragraph 1 shall not have suspensive effect.